rfwlab/rfw/docs/articles/essentials/lifecycle-hooks.md

 }
 ```

+Use this to:

+* Start timers
+* Fetch remote data
+* Access refs (`GetRef`) or manipulate child nodes

-Start timers, fetch remote data, or access refs here.
-The component is fully present in the DOM.
+At this point, the component is fully available in the DOM.

+---

-## Update
+## OnUpdate

-Whenever reactive state changes, the component re-renders.
-After the patch is applied, `OnUpdate` runs:
+Runs after each reactive update:

 ```go
 func (c *Widget) OnUpdate() {